There’s no need for takeout when you have this chicken chow mein recipe in hand.

-This is one of the most popular stir fried noodle dishes at our house, and my husband asked me to make it again three days after I made it for the first time.
+When I’m not going all out to make Kung Pao Chicken, this is one of the most popular stir fried noodle dishes at our house, and my husband asked me to make it again three days after I made it for the first time.
 He is absolutely obsessed, and I don’t blame him.

 All the flavors in this dish are so savory and delightful.
 Personally, my favorite aspect of this dish is that it’s made with chicken sausage.

 Since the sausage is already cooked, you are essentially just warming it up and browning it lightly in the skillet – no raw poultry to deal with, no raw messes to clean up, and this cuts down on the total cook time significantly.

 That’s right, you can prepare this meal in just 15 minutes flat.
 How easy is that?

 There’s just the right amount of spice from the red chili pepper, and the crisp snow peas burst with flavor in each mouthful.

 The Asian-style sauce is made with hoisin so it’s sweet and savory, with a hit of soy sauce that’s added at the end.

 Honestly, you probably already have most of the ingredients for this recipe in your pantry, aside from the chow mein noodles.

 Now, let’s talk about these noodles.
 I found dry chow mein noodles in the Asian section of my local grocery store that came in a 16-ounce package.
 They cook really quickly, so you don’t have to worry about taking a big chunk of your time to do this step either.

 I don’t have any brand loyalty when it comes to this kind of noodles – you can honestly grab whatever looks best from the shelves.
 You can also head to your local Asian supermarket if your local grocery store doesn’t carry enough of a variety of Asian ingredients.